TheZoq2/dcs_on_linux/README.md

 This only applies if an IR-modified camera is used as input to your headtracking program of choice, but can be very useful if so.
 Video4Linux(2) "*is a collection of device drivers and an API for supporting realtime video capture on Linux systems*" and thus is the utility used by Opentrack and Linuxtrack to address IR cameras - often the venerable PS3Eye.
 V4L2 handles the configuration of attached cameras, and so is the utility to use to change any settings.

 For IR-modded cameras, the settings of most significance are gain, auto-exposure and (automatic) white balance.
 The PS3Eye, not having any physical controls aside from an FOV setting, can be configured using the V4L2 test utility ([`v4l-utils`](https://pkgs.org/download/v4l-utils)), however changes made here do not persist across reboots.
 Opentrack has this configuration utility built-in, but for Linuxtrack users or those needing to change camera settings system-wide, there is a solution.
-Do the following:
+Complete the following: